 They give a child the chance to forget their illness and do something they could only dream of.
 Wishes make a child feel extra-special and bring them hope and happiness.
 They also provide families with treasured memories of happy times to look back on.

-Whether a child wants to be a princess or a fireman for a day, go to Disneyland in Paris, visit Santa in Lapland, own an iPad or meet their favourite pop star, Rays of Sunshine works hard to make that wish come true.
+Whether a child wants to be a princess or a fireman for a day, own an iPad or meet their favourite pop star, Rays of Sunshine works hard to make that wish come true.

 What’s in a Wish?

 Anyone who has seen the impact a wish can have on a sick child and his or her family understands the power of a wish.
 For an ill child, having their dream come true benefits them in all sorts of ways.

 “Being able to pull some people out of dark times and struggles is such an achievement and I hope you can see the difference you have made to every child’s life.”

 Hannah, 18, wish child and ambassador